Workflows build drivers#

 2. Running bazelisk build with the specified targets and arguments.

-3. Running bazelisk test with the same targets and arguments.
+3. Running bazelisk test with the same targets and arguments, unless disabled by the no_test driver option.

 When generating actions for a Tool, it includes: